Office of the Secretary of Transportation, DOT.

 ii.
 Demonstrated Project Readiness

 During application evaluation, the Department may consider project readiness to assess the likelihood of a successful project.
-In that analysis, the Department will consider significant risks to successful completion of a project, including risks associated with environmental review, permitting, technical feasibility, funding, and the applicant's capacity to manage project delivery.
+In that analysis, the Department will consider significant risks to successful completion of a project, including risks associated with environmental review, permitting, Start Printed Page 16942technical feasibility, funding, and the applicant's capacity to manage project delivery.
 Risks do not disqualify projects from award, but competitive applications clearly and directly describe achievable risk mitigation strategies.
 A project with mitigated risks or with a risk mitigation plan is more competitive than a comparable project with unaddressed risks.

 iii.
 Project Costs and Benefits

-The Department may consider the costs and benefits of projects seeking BUILD Transportation funding.
+The Department may consider the costs and benefits of projects seeking BUILD Transportation grant funding.
 To the extent possible, the Department will rely on quantitative, data-supported analysis to assess how well a project addresses this criterion, including an assessment of the project's estimated benefit-cost ratio and net quantifiable benefits based on the applicant-supplied BCA described in Section D.2.vi.

 iv.
 Additional Considerations